View Ciro Landi's Obituary on SFGate.com and share memories

 Ciro was very loving and caring to his family and friends.
 His wit, humor, kindness and positive outlook was loved by all that were around him.
 Ciro was a WWII Veteran and was awarded the Bronze Star while in battle at Okinawa, Japan.
 After his service to our country, Ciro worked for the Southern Pacific Railroad.
 He was an active member of the VFW and Elks Club.
 He and June were also members of the Maji Club where they met and were happily married for almost (70) years.
 He loved music, sports, and spending time with his family and friends.

-Friends and family are invited to a rosary service at 7:00 PM Wed.
-2-27 at Crosby-Gray Funeral Home.
-A Mass will be held at 11:00 AM Thur.
-2-28 at Our Lady of Angels Church.
+Friends and family are invited to a rosary service at 7:00 pm, Wed.
+Feb 27, at Crosby-N.Gray & Co. and a Funeral Mass on Thurs.
+Feb.28, at 11:00 am at Our Lady of Angels Church.
 (Both located in Burlingame).

 Published in San Francisco Chronicle on Feb.
 24, 2019